Bishop John M. D'Arcy Stadium

 The stadium is primarily used for American football and soccer.
-It is home to the Saint Francis Cougars football and soccer teams.
+It is home to the Saint Francis Cougars football, soccer, and lacrosse teams, as well as Fort Wayne FC of USL League Two.

 The facility opened in 1998 when the Cougars played their first season of football.
-At that time, it was referred to as Cougar Stadium.
+At that time, it was referred to as "Cougar Stadium".
 In 2003, the stadium was given its present name to honor the then-current bishop of the local Catholic diocese, John M. D'Arcy.

 Major renovations

 In 2004, the field at the stadium became the first collegiate field in Indiana to utilize Sporturf.
 The innovative surface is said to be faster and safer than artificial surfaces previously used at sports venues.

 In 2012, lights were added to the stadium thanks to the generosity of local businessman Bruce Dye.

 Stadium facilities

 Tom Jehl Football Complex

 Located under the west side (home) stands, the Tom Jehl Football Complex is a building that houses the home locker room and the offices for the football program.
 The complex was named after local businessman and benefactor Thomas Jehl.